lime-rt/lime/doc/usermanual.rst

 This parameter specifies the algorithm used by LIME to solve the radiative-transfer equations during ray-tracing.
 The default value of zero invokes the algorithm used in LIME<1.6; a value of 1 invokes a new algorithm which is much more time-consuming but which produces much smoother images, free from step-artifacts.

 .. note::

-   The new algorithm is not yet 'thread-safe', which means you should not run raytracing in parallel if `par->traceRayAlgorithm`=1.
-We'll work on this.

 Note also that there have been additional modifications to the raytracing algorithm which have significant effects on the output images since LIME-1.5.
 Image-plane interpolation is now employed in areas of the image where the grid point spacing is larger than the image pixel spacing.
 This leads both to a smoother image and a shorter processing time.